 Suffice to say that not all Africa critics are destructive.
 There is what we call constructive criticism, the ability to make good out of a bad situation.
 With Afrikamania, the critics are misinformed.
 They tear down and there is no room for rehabilitation.
 There is not an iota of a solution that is offered.

-Yet, the criticisms that I hear and read about is always in stark contract with the aspirations of those who wish to see the entire continent continue to do well.
+Yet, the criticisms that I hear and read about are always in stark contrast with the aspirations of those who wish to see the entire continent continue to do well.

 With this trip to Kenya and Ethiopia, the critics have an opportunity to tarnish Kenya as well as Ethiopia’s image and make them laughable.
 In the case of Ethiopia, the fuss is about the country’s human rights record, as if Ethiopia can never redeem itself.
 There are plenty of countries in this world, including the U.S., that have done really terrible things, but like Ethiopia, they deserve a second chance.